cran-task-views/NetworkAnalysis/NetworkAnalysis.md

 fitting a variety of statistical models and sample coverage estimators to correct for (likely) missing ties.
 It works only on bipartite networks.

-- `pkg("EcoNetGen")` to simulate and sample from ecological networks.
+- `r pkg("EcoNetGen")` to simulate and sample from ecological networks.

-- `pkg("econullnetr")` to carry out null-model analysis for ecological networks.
+- `r pkg("econullnetr")` to carry out null-model analysis for ecological networks.

 ### Bibliometric networks